OpenNMT/OpenNMT-tf/docs/training.md

     steps: 4
 ```

-## Replicated training
+## Multi-GPU training

-OpenNMT-tf training can make use of multiple GPUs with *in-graph replication*.
+OpenNMT-tf training can make use of multiple GPUs.
 In this mode, the graph is replicated over multiple devices and batches are processed in parallel.
 The resulting graph is equivalent to train with batches `N` times larger, where `N` is the number of used GPUs.

 For example, if your machine has 4 GPUs, simply add the `--num_gpus` option: